vikasgokavi/S3-Object-Storage-and-Governance/README.md

 ​<img width="960" alt="Screenshot 2024-03-23 192817" src="https://github.com/vikasgokavi/S3-Object-Storage-and-Governance/assets/105034318/6fcb9316-9848-4abe-810a-9ef3402f2861">

-5.Your file is successfully uploaded when the green bar indicating Upload succeeded appears.​
+5.Our file is successfully uploaded when the green bar indicating Upload succeeded appears.​

- If the file does not display in the bucket within a few seconds of uploading it, you may need to choose the  refresh button at the top-right.​
+ If the file does not display in the bucket within a few seconds of uploading it, we may need to choose the  refresh button at the top-right.​

 6.In the Upload: status section, choose Close.​